aws-samples/fis-template-library/ec2-spot-interruption/README.md

-# AWS Fault Injection Service Experiment: Interrupt EC2 Spot Instances
+# AWS Fault Injection Service Experiment: EC2 Spot Instances Interrupt

-This experiment simulates an interruption of EC2 Spot Instances in your AWS environment.
-It is designed to test the resilience of your applications and services running on Spot Instances by triggering an interruption event.
+This is an experiment template for use with AWS Fault Injection Service (FIS) and fis-template-library-tooling.
+This experiment template requires deployment into your AWS account and requires resources in your AWS account to inject faults into.

+THIS TEMPLATE WILL INJECT REAL FAULTS!
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT
+HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Description

+Explore the impact the termination of EC2 Spot Instances.

+In this experiment we target EC2 Spot Instances in the current region that have a specific tag attached.

 ## Hypothesis